Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A supplier is writing a new RESTful API for customers to query the status of orders.
-The customers requested the following API endpoint.http://www.supplierdomain.com/status/customerID Which of the following application designs meet the requirements?
+The customers requested the following API endpoint http://www.supplierdomain.com/status/customerID.
+Which of the following application designs meet the requirements?
 (Select two.)

 - [ ] Amazon SQS; Amazon SNS.
 - [ ] Elastic Load Balancing; Amazon EC2.